Palace of Culture and Science in Warsaw is the highest and most ...czytaj więcej

 -Brda River Valley - the aim is to protect the boulders, slopes, cliffs and forest communities in the Brda River valley.
 The most precious is Piekiełko.

-–Dury - this is a strict reserve in the Osie Forest District.
-It consists of 4 small dystrophic lakes and coastal peat vegetation belts.
+-Dury - it is a strict nature reserve in the Osie forest district.
+It consists of 4 small dystrophic lakes and coastal strips of peat vegetation.

 -Goat's lakes is a reserve covering 4, mid-forest dystrophic lakes with transitional moor communities, protected plant sites and amphibians and reptiles occurring here.

-–The Little Łowny Lake - the reserve protects the area of forests, swamps, peat bogs and lakes in the municipality of Chojnice.
+-The Little Łowny Lake - the reserve protects the area of forest, marshes, peat bogs and lakes in the Chojnice commune.

-–Lake Zdręczno - includes overgrowing eutrophic lake and peat bog complex.
+-Lake Zdręczno - includes an overgrown eutrophic lake and a peat bog complex.

 -Stone circlese is an archaeological and natural reserve, located in the Czersk Forest District.
 Twelve stone circles with an unexplained function come from the Roman period.
 50 species of mosses and lichens grow on circles.